ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

 ### Conclusion

-This first post was to allow to connect Stripe accounts to your users.
+This first post was to show how to connect Stripe accounts to your users.
 Stay tuned for the next part where we'll be talking about the payments, charges, fees and more!